Where To Start (Part 1)

 Write in clear, precise sentences.
 Communicate to your reader in intelligent thoughts, carefully constructed, while providing a constant, continual procession (discreetly or indiscreetly) of relevant information.

-Sufficient character development is essential.
+Sufficient character development is as essential as your plot.

 If you’re not fully engaged in your writing, potentially dull and tedious prose won’t thrill readers.
 But innovative, excited, passionate writers tend to produce innovating, exciting and passionate prose.
+Too much passion, however (the dreaded ‘purple prose’) can quickly drown a reader in the unintelligible.
+So it’s important to find that balanced, literary ‘sweet spot.’

 Rule #8: